ubicloud/documentation/README.md

 ### Publishing Changes

-The changes will be uploaded to Ubicloud documentation automatically.
+The changes to the main branch will be reflected to Ubicloud documentation page automatically.